Follow us on... FB FB Search the site...

 Flag 8.
 Ischgl (Austria)

 One of Austria's liveliest resorts is also one of its snowiest.
-A traditional Tyrolean village set at 1400m with pistes coming down from a top height of 2870m, not as high as many other resorts but with a great snow record and a great record of the snow lasting, this is a great choice for skiers who like to book resorts that don't have to rely on snowmaking.
+A traditional Tyrolean village set at 1400m with pistes coming down from a top height of 2870m, Ischgl is not as high as many other resorts but with a great snow record and a great record of the snow lasting, this is a fantastic choice for skiers who like to book resorts that don't have to rely on snow-making.

 Flag 9.
 Zurs (Austria)